wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

-Return the total number of response cache hits, misses and hit percentage for an API over time for each time interval(which is calculated according to the granularity value) for a given time range by provided tenant Id, environment Id and organization Id.
+Return the total number of response cache hits, misses and hit percentage for an API over time for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>